mateugazi/EduPlatform.API/README.md

 The sample .ts files in the following folders are temporary, just to help you with getting the idea of the arrangement.

+## Group

+The docs for group management were build with swagger ui and can be found at adress https://eduplatformapi.herokuapp.com/doc

 ## Projects

 ### GET `/projects`